 Find Relief from Tax DebtFind Smart Financial Offers

-If you know you won’t be able to meet the tax day deadline, you can request an extension, you’ll need to file an IRS Form 4868, which can give you an extra six months to file your taxes.
-Doing this can help protect you from the penalties associated with late filings, and it can also preserve your ability to receive a tax refund if you’re eligible.
+If you know you won’t be able to meet the tax day deadline, you can request an extension from the IRS.
+Filing Form 4868 can give you up to an extra six months to file.
+Doing this can help protect you from the penalties associated with late filing, and it can also preserve your ability to receive a tax refund if you’re eligible.
 However, filing this form does not protect you from the interest that accrues on the taxes you owe but have not yet paid, which amounts to 0.5% per month.

 Click Here for Tax Debt HelpClick For Smart Financial Offers

 The worst thing you can do is avoid filing your taxes altogether without asking the IRS for help.
 As a result, you could be subject to a huge fine as well as being subjected to an intense and time-consuming audit.
 In extreme cases, the IRS may put a lien on, or even seize, your personal property.
 Fortunately, the IRS is usually willing to work with Americans who have tax debts, offering options such as payment plans.
 You might also find it worthwhile to consult with a law firm or other organization that may be able negotiate a settlement with the IRS.

 Get Tax Debt Help HereFind More Financial Offers